What Your Dog Feels on the Walk, in His Own Words

 Read more

-Behavior Modification for Dog Aggression and Reactivity | Phoenix
+Behavior Modification for Dog Aggression and Reactivity Article | by Will Bangura

 Illustration comparing behavior modification in dog training, changing feelings and skills, versus corrections using an e collar to suppress symptoms in a reactive dog.

-What Behavior Modification Is and What It Is Not: A Phoenix Guide for Aggressive and Reactive Dogs What Behavior Modification Is and What Behavior Modification Is Not A practical, science based guide for pet parents trying to find the right help If you are dealing with dog aggression training in Phoenix, barking, lunging, growling, snapping, panic when left alone, resource guarding, chasing wildlife, or a dog who loses their mind around strangers, you have probably heard the phrase behavior modification.
+What Behavior Modification Is and What It Is Not: A Guide for Aggressive and Reactive Dogs What Behavior Modification Is and What Behavior Modification Is Not A practical, science based guide for pet parents trying to find the right help If you are dealing with dog aggression training in Phoenix, barking, lunging, growling, snapping, panic when left alone, resource guarding, chasing wildlife, or a dog who loses their mind around strangers, you have probably heard the phrase behavior modification.
 It gets thrown around like it is a magic credential.
-It sounds advanced, and it sounds like whoever says it …
+It sounds advanced, and it sounds like whoever says it must …

 Read more